hmuchalski/128a/syllabus-CHEM-140T-spec-id/syllabus-lab-140t-speci-id.md

 ## Assessments and grading

-## Why I think my approach to grading is better
+>[!IMPORTANT] Grading philosophy

-As a teacher and learner, I firmly believe that *learning takes time* and that grading work based on a single point of data, such as a single quiz or test, is inaccurate, invalid, and perhaps unethical.
+>As a teacher and learner, I firmly believe that *learning takes time* and that grading work based on a single point of data, such as a single quiz or test, is inaccurate, invalid, and perhaps unethical.
 A truly valid measure of learning has to involve *multiple attempts* that allow you to learn from (and correct) your past mistakes and demonstrate not only your skill, but also your growth.
 Course learning objectives are phrased as "at the end of the course the student should be able to…".
 Thus, nothing is final until the end of the course.

 The grading system emphasizes *growth*, and your work will be required to meet certain levels of quality that demonstrate mastery of the material.
 You will engage with several kinds of activities in the course, both to facilitate learning of the material and to demonstrate how well you have learned it.

-The grading system outlined above may be unusual, but in my view, it has several advantages:
+The grading system may be unusual, but in my view, it has several advantages:

 - Many assignments can be revised or reattempted if you need to improve your work ([see the next section below](#revisions-and-reattempts)).
 - If you're off to a shaky start and your marks early in the semester are poor, you have time to practice and improve, and past results don't hurt your final grade.
 The final letter grade is like a score in a video game---it stays the same or goes up.